 We are currently developing our plan to submit to Government for the next phases of our Roadmap.
 Once approved, we will finalise and confirm the timescales for the movement through the key stages of the Roadmap.

 Over the next few weeks, we will launch the first phase of the Netball Care Package; our support to the Netball Family to prepare to return to training activity.
 We will clearly communicate with all member clubs and registered leagues what is required and provide everything you need to safely deliver netball when the green light is given by the Government.

 To help you understand what this means for netball, we have also pulled together some handy FAQs.
 If you can’t find the answer you are looking for below please direct your query to firstname.lastname@example.org.

-Groups of up to six netballers from different households can now meet and take part in netball fitness activity together in outdoor spaces, providing teammates from different households stay a minimum of 2m apart at all times.
+Groups of up to six netballers from different households can now meet and take part in netball fitness activity together, providing teammates from different households stay a minimum of 2m apart at all times.
 The Government has not yet deemed it appropriate for close contact activity to commence so any form of netball training, small sided games, match play and competition is not yet permitted.

 Netball fitness activity is individual activities and practices that focus on building fitness and ball handling.
 It can include wall work and ball familiarisation skills although sharing of equipment and netballs should be minimised and players need to be able to keep a minimum of 2m apart at all times.

 There are some great examples of this kind of activity on the Virtual Netball Club (VNC) and over the coming weeks you’ll start to see more ideas for individual ball activities.
 Check out your member email every Monday for ideas and inspiration.